 There is no “pretty”, there is no “right” — there is no editor when you draw without eyes.

 Stephanie Smith, a visual artist based in Sunderland, has spent the past 8 years developing a new practice called "skin-mapping".
 Her work involves inviting participants to close their eyes and put charcoal to canvas, to really feel the tactile sensations in their faces & bodies.

-In this documentary for BBC Radio 4, Stephanie guides established artists and new participants alike through her practice.
+In this documentary, Jay's first production for for BBC Radio 4, Stephanie guides established artists and new participants alike through her practice.